juliakloiber/superrr/_posts/superrr-lab-blog/2021-10-20-10-propositions-video.md

 layout: post
 type: lab
 author: Ouassima Laabich-Mansour
-title: Watch now: 10 Propositions for Claiming Better Futures
+title: Watch now – 10 Propositions for Claiming Better Futures
 description: Re-watch the recording of our closing event for The New New Fellowship online
 ---